lombo-cmyk/MasterThesisAEI/README.md

 The sensors is capable of detecting CO in range 0～10'000ppm with the output current 0.7～1.4nA/ppm.
 [Datasheet](https://www.figaro.co.jp/en/pdf/feature/tgs5342_product_infomation_rev03.pdf)

 ### DHT22 (aka AM2302)
 DHT22 output calibrated digital signal.
 It utilizes exclusive digital-signal-collecting-technique and humidity sensing technology, assuring its reliability and stability.Its sensing elements are connected with 8-bit single-chip computer.
-It requires 3.3V or 5V power supply, can measure relative humidity in range 0-100% and temperature from -40 to 80 degree Celsius.
+It requires 3.3V or 5V power supply, can measure relative humidity in range 0-100% and temperature from -40 to 80 degrees Celsius.
 [Datasheet](https://www.sparkfun.com/datasheets/Sensors/Temperature/DHT22.pdf)

 ### LPS331AP Module
 The LPS331AP is an ultra compact absolute piezoresistive pressure sensor.
 It includes a monolithic sensing element and an IC interface able to take the